raffertyuy/Handwriting-to-Markdown-Workflow/README.md

 - ✅ **Free** for public repositories (GitHub Actions minutes for private repos)
 - ✅ **No infrastructure** to manage - fully serverless
 - ✅ **Intelligent processing** with note-type detection and specialized prompts
-- ✅ **Automatic scheduling** - runs every 15 minutes, 24/7 or on-demand
+- ✅ **Automatic scheduling** - runs every 15 minutes from 8am-11pm UTC+8, on push to main, or on-demand
 - ✅ **Obsidian-compatible** output format

 > [!NOTE]